 Recap: Stop, Breathe, Think can help you...well, stop, breathe, and think...as you prepare for the SAT.
 Their student-focused meditations in particular are ideal if you need to relieve stress, strengthen focus, or stay on track as you work hard towards your goals.

 Each of us has different learning styles and preferences, but these SAT prep resources offer a wide variety of books, apps, websites, and options to help you master the SAT test.
 If you are preparing for the SAT, but need an in-person or online class or tutor, we have lists of the best online and in-person SAT prep programs.
 If the ACT test is more your style, take a look at our list of The 20 Best Self-Guided ACT Prep Resources.
-And if you are searching for colleges, be sure to check out our 100 Best Online Colleges page for a current list of top online schools.
+And if you are searching for colleges, be sure to check out our 50 Best Online Colleges for 2019.